-The county's financial operations benefit from conservative revenue and expenditure projections, which the county routinely outperforms, satisfactory general fund reserves, and notable spending flexibility, which is botstered by a typically large transfers out for capital projects.
+The county's financial operations benefit from conservative revenue and expenditure projections, which the county routinely outperforms, satisfactory general fund reserves, and notable spending flexibility, which is bolstered by typically large transfers out for capital projects.
 The county's general fund also has the ability to tap into a variety of capital and special revenue reserves.
-Following a build-up of general fund reserves through fiscal 2007, the county budgeted a portion of general fund reserves in fiscal 2008 resulting in a decreased general fund balance of \$218.5 million, or 16.3% of revenues.
-The county increased its substantial reserves outside the general fund in 2008, however, which are legally available for general fund purposes.

 The county's fiscal 2009 general fund balance was approximately equal the fiscal 2008 level despite substantial budgeted transfers out to other funds of approximately \$490 million.
 The county continued to maintain substantial reserves outside the general fund in 2009 which are legally available for general fund purposes.
-Approximately \$481 million in the unreserved county capital projects fund, other capital funds, and special revenue funds is available for use by the general fund.
+Approximately \$481 million in the unreserved county capital projects fund, other capital funds, and special revenue funds was available for use by the general fund.
 When added to the unreserved general fund balance, the county's available fund balance equaled 51.7% of general fund revenues, or \$675 million.
 Moody's also notes that management benefits from its ability to easily adjust expenditures through its centralized controls.

-Clark County's estimated financial statements for fiscal 2010 show continued weakness in certain county revenues, particularly property tax revenues and consolidated tax revenues, which declined by approximately 10.1% and 10.9% over the prior year, respectively.
+Clark County's unaudited financial statements for fiscal 2010 show continued weakness in certain county revenues, particularly property tax revenues and consolidated tax revenues, which declined by approximately 9.2% and 10.1% over the prior year, respectively.
 Although the consolidated tax revenues exhibited a slower rate of decline compared to the prior year (14.6%), the decrease in property tax revenues indicates the effect of the steep declines in residential values.
-As a result, total general fund revenues (not including transfers) decreased by 5.1% as compared to the 2.9% drop in fiscal 2009.
-Expenditures (not including transfers) grew by 3.5%.
-The county's estimated fiscal 2010 general fund belance is expected to decline to approximately \$148.5 million which therefore just exceeds the county's 10% policy level.
+As a result, total general fund revenues (not including transfers) decreased by 4.6% as compared to the 2.9% drop in fiscal 2009.
+Expenditures (not including transfers) were essentially flat, declining by 0.4%.
+The county's unaudited fiscal 2010 general fund balance declined to approximately \$199.2 million, or 15.7% of general fund revenues and transfers, thus exceeding the preliminary estimates provided to Moody's during our last review in June 2010.
 The county continued to maintain substantial reserves outside the general fund in 2010 which are legally available for general fund purposes.
-Despite the expenditure of \$100 million from this source to make an OPEB liability payments in lieu of a general fund contribution, the county still maintained approximately \$306.5 million in the unreserved county capital projects fund, other capital funds, and special revenue funds is available for use by the general fund.
-When added to the unreserved general fund balance, the county's available fund balance will equal 34.0% of general fund controls.
+Despite the expenditure of \$100 million from the unreserved county capital projects fund, other capital funds, and special revenue funds available for use by the general fund.
+When added to the unreserved general fund balance, the county's available fund balance will equal 34.7% of general fund revenues, or \$440.5 million.
+Moody's also notes that management benefits from its ability to easily adjust expenditures through its centralized controls.

-Subsidies to the county-owned University Medical Center (UMC) had moderated somewhat in 2008 (\$45 million) but increased to \$60 million in 2009, and was budgeted at \$65 million in 2010, a figure which approximates the \$65.6 million transferred for operations in 2007.
-Moody's expects that county management will be challenged in its efforts to contain the growth in the county's subsidy to the medical center in the current environment.
+Subsidies to the county-owned University Medical Center (UMC) had moderated somewhat in 2008 (\$45 million) but increased to \$60 million in

+2009, and were \$65 million in 2010, a figure which approximates the \$65.6 million transferred for operations in 2007.
+The fiscal 2011 subsidy is budgeted at \$65 million.
+Moody's expects that county management may be challenged in its efforts to contain the growth in the county's subsidy to the medical center in the current environment.